Logo

 • Supply and demand.
 The more desirable a location is, the higher its’ house prices will be.
 When home buyers are competing for the same properties, sellers tend to increase their asking prices.

 When a popular location experiences significant house price growth, the surrounding areas often become expensive too.
 You may have heard the phrase ‘up and coming’ to describe these nearby towns and villages.
-They’re still relatively affordable, but thanks to rising demand, house prices in these areas are likely to grow in future.
+They’re still relatively affordable, but thanks to rising demand, house prices in these areas are likely to grow in the future.

 • Changes in the economy.
 Property prices often fall during a recession because fewer people are able to buy a house or move to a bigger one.
 When this happens, the government often intervenes by introducing Stamp Duty Land Tax (SDLT) holidays and other initiatives to encourage people to move.
 This can have the opposite effect, causing prices to rise once again with buyers desperate to move before they miss out on government incentives.